 Going to places they enjoy, doing things that interest them, and seeing people who value them is vital to their emotional well-being.
 It makes them feel that they are part of and contribute to the fabric of their community.

 Many of the people in our program have jobs.
 Being employed enables them to feel productive and valued.
-They take pride in the fact that they go to work and earn a paycheck just like their parents, siblings and friends.
+They take pride in the fact that they go to work and earn a paycheck just like most adults.

 “I work as a custodian.”
 “I have a job.
 I help with the mail.”
 “I work at Walmart.” …Said with immense pride by people Langley serves